-You can search for participating pharmacies, including all the national chains, using our online Find a Doctor directory.
+You can search for participating pharmacies, including all the national chains, and see which are preferred and non-preferred using our online Find a Doctor directory.

 You may use our online Approved Drug List to see if your current prescriptions are covered by your plan.
 The approved drug list, also known as a formulary, determines how prescriptions will be covered.
 Find out how to use the online Approved Drug List.